Italian Recipe Book

 This peach burrata salad is made with delicious sweet grilled peaches and slightly salty prosciutto crudo, an Italian dry cured ham.

-If you loved Prosciutto and Peach Bruschetta, Prosciutto & Melon Skewers and love that savory-sweet pairing you’ll be head over heels with this super easy Italian summer salad.
+If you love prosciutto bruschetta with grilled peaches or prosciutto and melon Skewers and love that savory-sweet pairing you’ll be head over heels with this super easy Italian summer salad.

 Mainly because of the magic milky touch of the Burrata cheese that takes prosciutto and grilled peach combo to a whole new level.